Mary Jane Kelly was an enigmatic figure with a mostly unverified story. What was clear, though, was the horrifying nature of her murder.

 The bed was covered in blood and the wall by the bed was splashed with it.

 Mary Jane Kelly was about 25-years-old when she was murdered, the youngest of all the Ripper victims.
-She was five ft.
-7 in. tall with blue eyes and long, thick hair.
 The Daily Telegraph reported that she “usually wore a black silk dress, and often a black jacket, looking shabby genteel in her attire, but generally neat and clean.”